arunbabu098/Research_WearableTech/README.md

-# Wearable Technology for Manufacturing Productivity in India: An Analytical Study
+# Research: Impact of Wearable Tech on Manufacturing

 ## Introduction